-APRV Network is built on the idea of providing the science behind the methodology of the unique mechanical breath utilized by Dr. Nader Habashi of R Adams Shock Trauma in Baltimore, Maryland.
-Over 20 years of bedside experience led Dr. Habashi to a better understanding of the interaction between the patient and the mechanical ventilator.
-It became apparent that a “one-size-fits-all” approach to mechanical ventilation was not appropriate to a patient population in which disease pathology varies.
-Dr. Habashi’s use of the mode, Airway Pressure Release Ventilation (APRV), led to a unique mechanical breath that relied on precision settings and a intimate understanding of the physiology of the respiratory system and it’s interaction with a mechanical ventilator.
-By understanding the viscoelastic nature of the respiratory system a user can precisely control the timing of mechanical ventilation and with the appropriate understanding of ventilatory waveforms, can manipulate the timing as the pathology of that unique patient changes.
-This Time Controlled Adaptive Ventilation (TCAV) set in the mode of APRV may finally be the answer clinicians and researchers have been looking for to personalize mechanical ventilation for each patient.
+The APRV Network is built on the idea of providing the science behind the methodology of a unique method of applying the mode Airway Pressure Release Ventilation (APRV) to produce a mechanical breath profile (MBP) that provides alveolar stability.
+This Time Controlled Adaptive Ventilation (TCAV) Method has been utilized by Nader M. Habashi, MD, FACP, FCCP of the R Adams Shock Trauma Center in Baltimore, Maryland.
+Over 20 years of bedside experience with the TCAV method led Dr. Habashi to a better understanding of the interaction between the patient and the mechanical ventilator and personalizing the mechanical breath.
+It became apparent that a “one-size-fits-all” approach to mechanical ventilation was not appropriate to a patient population where disease pathology varies.
+By understanding the viscoelastic nature of the respiratory system, a clinician can personalize the MBP for patients based on the feedback loop of the expiratory slope.
+This TCAV method may finally be the answer clinicians and researchers have been looking for to personalize mechanical ventilation for each patient.